CVWRSM/wrims/README.build-gradle.md

 At this point you can set breakpoints in the WRIMS GUI code from your IDE and debug the application.

 ## 6. Build the WRIMS Patch Files
-The patch can be built by running the "zipWrimsPatch" task in the wrims-gui module.
+The patch can be built by running the "zipWrimsPatch" task in the wrims-install module.

-The generated wrims patch zip file will be located in the /wrims-gui/build/patch folder.
+The generated wrims patch zip file will be located in the /wrims-install/build/patch folder.
 The patch file will be named: wrims_patch_v2.2.0_basis.zip

 > [!NOTE]